First Impressions: HanRongDa HRD-757

 Shortcomings

-One major shortcoming appears to be birdies on shortwave when using the telescopic antenna.
+One shortcoming appears to be birdies on shortwave when using the telescopic antenna.
 I need more testing.
 It reminds me a lot of the HanRongDa HRD-701.
+I also received local broadcast signals on the shortwave band in an urban setting.

 Band switching is tedious.
 After pressing the BAND button, the radio takes some time to switch to the next band and if you have several BANDs before the one you want, you might click too many times and the switching eventually catches up and may overshoot, leaving you to have to switch them all again.

-AIR band has a squelch feature, but there’s no way to set the sensitivity (at least not in the manual) and the default level is so high that it mutes almost everything, including strong listenable transmissions.
+AIR band has a squelch feature, but there’s no way to set the sensitivity (at least not in the manual).
+It does allow stronger signals to be heard, but not all listenable ones.

 Conclusion

 Shortwave is reasonably sensitive.
-FM sounds good.
-The App is cool, but it’s not a radio for the radio enthusiast because it lacks SSB, RDS, coverage between 1.711 and 3.2 MHz, bandwidth control and channel spacing control.
+FM sounds good and receives stations alongside my best FM receivers.
+The App is cool (even if some of it is in Chinese), but it’s not a radio for the radio enthusiast because it lacks SSB, RDS, coverage between 1.711 and 3.2 MHz, bandwidth control and channel spacing control.
+Also the birdies and overload is a problem for shortwave.
 Scanner radios are much better suited for the typical brief VHF/UHF transmissions.

 This radio may be a candidate for my car next radio.
 Presently I have the Qodosen SR-286 in the car, but it lacks one feature that I might need on the road, weather band.
 Formerly I had the Raddy RF75A, Degen DE15 and LiJiANi Rd239 in that capacity.
 The flashlight helps, although I carry a separate flashlight in the car.